MailTape/MailTape-v1/_posts/2021-10-23-Janko-Nilovic.md

 ---
 <p id="introduction"> This morning, we are wading through worlds of color, shrouded in an entire kaleidescope of sound.
 To craft this world, we are beyond thrilled to welcome Janko Nilović to MailTape this Sunday.
 Based in Paris, Janko is a living legend in the arena of library music.
 A pioneers of French production music, Janko is behnd so many beloved arrangements, and is often sampled by hip hop, rap, and R&B artists (including Jay-Z, Joey Bada$$, and many others).
   <br><br>
 Nothing if not versatile, Janko slips easily across styles of jazz, classical, funk, rock, and psychedelic music.
+Janko's choices, too, reflect this versatility and leavign
 </p>